t0rpedo/rbenv-installer/README.md

 ## Updating rbenv

-Update `rbenv` and plugins provided by the installer running:
+To update `rbenv` and the plugins provided by this installer run:

     rbenv update